Mike-GH27/habit_tracker_app/README.md

 ## Installation
 Copy the directory to your computer and navigate to the directory:

-* make sure the following packages are installed in the latest versions:
+* make sure to have python installed at least version 3.12 and the following packages:
-  * pandas
+  * pandas 2.0.3
-  * sqlalchemy
+  * sqlalchemy 2.0.23
-  * click
+  * click 8.1.7
-* or alternatively enter "pip install -r requirements.txt" into the console while having your environment activated
+* or alternatively enter "pip install -r requirements.txt" into the console while having your environment activated and being in application directory

 ## Usage
 While in the directory start the application by starting the menu.py file.
 Type into your console